 vCloud Director uses roles and their associated rights to determine whether a user or group is authorized to perform an operation.
-Many of the procedures documented in the vCloud Director Administrator's Guide, vCloud Director User's Guide, and vCloud API Programming Guide for Service Providers include a prerequisite role.
+Many of the procedures documented in the vCloud Director guides include a prerequisite role.
 These prerequisites assume that the named role is the unmodified predefined role or a role that includes an equivalent set of rights.

-When you create or import a user or import a group, you must assign it a role.
+- A role is a set of rights that is assignable to one or more users and groups.
+When you create or import a user or group, you must assign it a role.

 - Provider roles are the set of roles that are available only to the Provider organization.
 Provider roles can be assigned only to Provider users.
 System administrators can create custom provider roles.

 Tenant roles are the set of roles available to an organization.

 System administrators can create and edit global tenant roles and publish them to one or more organizations.
 Global tenant roles can be assigned to tenant users in the organizations to which they are published.
 Organization administrators cannot edit global tenant roles.Note: Tenant users can use only those rights from their roles that are published to their organizations.